fragcolor-xyz/shards/docs/docs/contribute/getting-started.md

 === "Linux"

-    The easiest is to install the snap package.
+    VS Code is available as a snap package, which can be installed with the following command:
     ```bash
     sudo snap install --classic code
     ```

+    !!! note
-    Follow the [installation](https://code.visualstudio.com/docs/setup/linux#_installation) page for more details, and other installation alternatives.
+        Follow the [installation](https://code.visualstudio.com/docs/setup/linux#_installation) page for more details, and for other installation alternatives.

 !!! note
     You are free to use any code editor of your choice, although you will have to complete steps of this tutorial through alternate means.